crazydaniel96/CECP-decision-making-tool/README.md

 Samandari Ahmad

 ## Libraries to install:
--progress
--sklearn
+- progress
+- sklearn
--dash-extensions  *  (name is correct, avaible through pip3) -google
+- dash-extensions  *  (name is correct, avaible through pip3)
--matplotlib
+- google
+- matplotlib
--requests  *
+- requests  *
--scipy
--seaborn
+- scipy
+- seaborn

 ## EXECUTE DASHBOARD
 Dash is developed for an "offline mode", so data is instantly avaible but is possible to set constant updates that will download new data in a time interval provided.